neacsudavid22/News-App/README.md

 # NewsApp - Fullstack (MERN) web application

-NewsWebApp is a full-stack web application developed as part of my degree project.
+[NewsApp](https://newswebapp-qvgp.onrender.com) is a full-stack web application developed as part of my degree project.
 It serves as a comprehensive content management system (CMS) tailored for news agencies, incorporating interactive social media features to enhance user engagement.

 ## Features